panda1230/Adversarial_NoiseLearning_NoL/Readme.md

 For any other queries, please contact me @the corresponding author email id mentioned in the paper(https://arxiv.org/abs/1807.02188).

-This software allows users to reproduce the results from the paper including Principal Component Analysis- Variance and Cosine Distance Results and Adversarial Accuracy- Projected Gradient Descent (or PGD) attack, FGSM attack results.

-The ipython notebooks provide a good comparison between SGD vs. NoL training scenario for ResNet18 model trained on CIFAR10 dataset.

  | Dependencies  |
 | ------------- |